Frequently Asked Questions

 No. 56% of our students identify themselves as Catholics, while others identify with faiths of other denominations.

 What percentage of your student body receives financial aid?

 85% of our undergraduates receive financial aid from a variety of sources, including institutional merit-based, and need-based.

 How do I apply for financial aid?

 Applicants must file the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 There is no fee associated with the FAFSA.
 California residents who wish to apply for Cal Grants A and/or B must also ask their current college to fill out the Cal Grant GPA Verification Form.

 When is the financial aid deadline?

-The priority deadline for all financial aid forms is February 15th, 2014.
-Transfer students wanting priority financial aid consideration should get their admission application and all supplemental documents in by February 1.
+The priority deadline for all financial aid forms is February 15.
+Transfer students wanting priority financial aid consideration (Fall Term) should get their admission application and all supplemental documents in by February 15.

 For more information, we recommend visiting the Financial Aid website.